 discipline removed from the real world of ordinary people.
 It took up to a dozen years for a new drug to be tested and released.
-Even after the onset of the AIDS epidemic, with its grim prognosis of just 18 months, a hermetic sense of academic sluggishness prevailed.
-They knocked on
+Even after the onset of the AIDS epidemic, with its grim prognosis of just How to Survive a Plague bears witness.
+18 months, a hermetic sense of academic biology and pharmaceutical chemistry.